October 9, 2025 (6mo ago) — last updated April 3, 2026 (7d ago)

 Q: How do I start if I feel lost?

 A: Begin with one simple habit—five minutes of mindful breathing or a short journaling prompt each morning.
-Consistent small steps build momentum.
+Small consistent steps build momentum.

 Q: How do I avoid spiritual bypassing?

 A: Name the emotion you’re avoiding and give yourself permission to feel it for a set time.
-Practicing honest feeling reduces avoidance.
+Honest feeling reduces avoidance.

 Q: How do I keep spiritual practice in daily life?